terence1990/usm-2020/README.md

 # Getting the damn game working on a Mac

+* Use a Windows XP image
-Use the following image for VMWare: COMING SOON
+* Use the following image for VMWare: COMING SOON

-Using the following image for Parallels: COMING SOON
+* Using the following image for Parallels: COMING SOON

 * Download Repo, put on your desktop or something
 * Boot up the XP image in VMWare or Parallels